25ASmith-DS/notes/Latin Language/Tables/Sequence of Tense.md

 # Concept

-When translating from English to Latin with a subjunctive clause in your sentence, use these charts to figure out the subjunctive verb tense.
+When translating from English to Latin with a [[Subjunctive Verbs|subjunctive clause]] clause in your sentence, use these charts to figure out the [[Subjunctive verb's|]] tense.
 Which chart is used is based on the **sequence** of the indicative verb.

 ### Primary Sequence
 | Main \_\_\_\_ Subordinate | Subjunctive Tense |